Creativity is a driving force behind business growth and success. So why aren’t more leaders willing to be creative thinkers?

 In an age when disruption is a fact of life, doing things differently is essential to remain competitive.
 This involves creative thinking — the ability to think laterally, to imagine the possible where others see the impossible, to solve an entrenched problem with a new approach.
-Thinking like this needs to be led from the top, and it takes practise.
+Thinking like this needs to be led from the top, and it takes practice.

 All CEOs should be aiming to unlock creativity in themselves and their people.
 Instead, most opt for the restricted, silo-based view of innovative thinking that characterises traditional leadership.